 - University of York

-Complementing the collaborative links with university academic departments, an important aspect of the VSG’s clinical research involves research and development with local NHS Teaching Hospitals.
+Complementing the collaborative links with university academic departments, an important aspect of the School’s clinical research involves local and national NHS Teaching Hospitals:

 - Manchester Royal Eye Hospital